turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 In Agile processes, a sprint is a single cycle of development.
 The most common length of a sprint is two weeks.
 During this cycle, teams will assign features, develop those features, demo their work, get feedback, and retro.

-## Pairing Schedules

-Your PM will present a pairing team every sprint, and rotate you to different areas of the project.
-We highly encourage you to switch teams as we announce new ones, but if you feel like for your best learning, you need to stay on a certain team, then discuss with your project group.

 #### Sprint 1: User Interface and Database Planning Spike